iljarotar/synth/README.md

     # range `[-1, 1]`
     phase: 0.75

+    # fade controls the transition length in seconds
+    # affected parameters are `freq` and `phase`
+    fade: 2

 # pan modules are used to add stereo balance
 pans:
   # the unique module name to be used as a reference in other modules